Culture & Performance Base camp

 Experience the International Folk College way

-We offer you an alternate stay, where you will gain knowledge, practice skills and develop yourself using artistic processes.
-The Danish international folk college is a super unique way of doing this.
-At Snoghøj you will be challenged, expand your cultural and artistic horizon and discover new sides of yourself.
-This uniquely Danish experience along with our native students is offered in a 18, 22 or 40 weeks course.
-This course is a perfect start if you want to study a Danish university or if you want to qualify to get a job in Denmark.
-During the course you will be taught about all the relevant aspects of Europe and Denmark.
+We offer you a valuable stay, where you will gain knowledge, practice skills, and develop yourself using artistic processes.
+The Danish International Folk College is an excellent way of doing this.
+At Snoghøj you will be challenged, you will expand your cultural and artistic horizon and discover new sides of yourself.
+The course is also a perfect start if you want to study at a Danish university or if you want to qualify for a job in Denmark.
+During the course, you will be educated in all relevant aspects of Europe and Denmark.
 All classes are in English.
-Besides all the different subjects, there will be a number of trips to different significant places in Denmark to learn more about the Danish culture.
+Besides all the different subjects within the school, there will be various trips to significant places in Denmark where you will experience Danish culture.

-Attending the course is more than just attending school.
-You will live, sleep and eat at the school which gives you the chance to develop yourself 24/7 in a creative and social environment.
-You will be a part of an international group since your fellow students are from all over the world.
-This will create a vibrant and diverse atmosphere.
-The students from the other Basecamps are mainly Danish students.
-They will give you an insight into Danish life style and culture.
+Attending the course is more than just attending a regular school.
+You will live, sleep, and eat at the school.
+This gives you the chance to develop yourself 24/7 in a creative and social environment.
+You will be a part of an international group with fellow students from all over the world.
+This will create a vibrant, creative, and diverse atmosphere.
+The students from the other Base Camps are mainly Danish students, and they will give you an insight into Danish lifestyle and culture.

-As a student you are expected to be an active part of the living and learning community at the school.
-You are highly encouraged to share your opinion to contribute to an open discussion about the program.
-This helps us to continuously develop the program.
+As a student, you will be an active part of the living and learning community at the school.
+Co-creation is one af the most needed competencies in the 21st century, and, therefore, you are highly encouraged to share your opinion and contribute in a practical way to the continous development of the program and our curriculum.

-Performance is dynamic and unfinishable.
-Whatever it is, it wasn’t exactly that before and it won’t be exactly that again.
-Performance studies draws on and synthesizes approaches from a wide variety of disciplines including performing arts, social sciences, feminist studies, gender studies, history, psychoanalysis, queer theory, semiotics, ethology, cybernetics, area studies, media and popular culture theory, and cultural studies.
+Performance studies draw on and synthesize approaches from a wide variety of disciplines including performing arts, social sciences, feminist studies, gender studies, history, psychoanalysis, queer theory, semiotics, ethology, cybernetics, area studies, media studies, popular culture theory, and cultural studies.

-In work, education, and sex, “to perform” is to do something up to a standard – to succeed, to excel.
+In terms of work, education, and sex, “to perform” is to do something up to a standard – to succeed, to excel.
 In the arts, “to perform” is to put on a show, a play, a dance, a concert.
 In everyday life, “to perform” is to be conscious about your actions and be able set your own standards, to lead yourself.
-In the twenty-first century, people as never before live by means of performance.
+As never before, people in the 21st century live by means of performance and self-leadership.